myduino/Hibiscus-Sense-Arduino/Exercise_12_IoT_Blynk/README.md

 # Exercise 12: IoT Application using Blynk IoT Platform

-The aim of this exercise is to create an Internet of Things (IoT) project by integrating the Hibiscus Sense board and the Blynk IoT platform.
-Sending sensor data (e.g., temperature, humidity) to the Blynk web-based dashboard and controlling actuators (e.g., LED, buzzer) from the Blynk web-based dashboard.
+The aim of this exercise is to create an Internet of Things (IoT) project by integrating the Hibiscus Sense board and the Blynk IoT platform:
+1. Setting Up Blynk Account.
+2. Sending sensor data to the Blynk web-based dashboard.
+3. Controlling the LEDs from the Blynk web-based dashboard.

 In this exercise, you will begin the journey of Practical Internet of Things (IoT) with Blynk IoT platform using Hibiscus Sense.